ambistudio/react-native-spacer/readme.md

 # React Native Spacer

-A view wrapper that avoiding keyboard when it displayed
+A view wrapper that will float above the keyboard when it displayed.
+Technically, it used Animated.View and will animate a `translateY` value to avoid the keyboard.

+It is highly recommended to use `KeyboardAvodingView`.
+But in some rare case when `KeyboardAvodingView` not working, try this `Spacer`.

 ## Demo